Voldemar Rõks

 Voldemar Rõks (15 July 1900 – 27 December 1941) was an Estonian footballer.
-He studied economics at the University of Tartu between 1921-1924, but never graduated.
+He studied economics at the University of Tartu between 1921 and 1924, but never graduated.
 Rõks worked as a procurator for Bank of Estonia.

 Career

 Rõks earned 2 caps for the Estonian national team in 1924.
 He spent his brief career playing for JK Tallinna Kalev and participated at the 1924 Summer Olympics.

 He became an Estonian champion in 1923 with JK Tallinna Kalev.
 He was arrested by the Soviet authorities and was deported to a labor camp in Perm Oblast.
 He died there due to an illness and hunger.